tazuddinleton/transaction-outbox-pattern-demo/README.md

 1. **Domain Events**: Domain entities raise events when business operations occur
 2. **EF Core Interceptor**: Automatically captures domain events and saves them to an outbox table in the same database transaction
 3. **Outbox Table**: Stores domain events as JSON in PostgreSQL (using JSONB column type)
-4. **Background Service**: Periodically polls the outbox table and publishes unprocessed messages to RabbitMQ
+4. **Background Service**: Periodically polls the outbox table and publishes unprocessed messages to RabbitMQ through MassTransit
 5. **Unit of Work**: Manages database transactions to ensure atomicity

 ### Flow